Home

 A weed is just a plant growing where you do not want it.
 A lot of what we call weeds are actually very beneficial to our soil and plants.
 Learn more about this on my page about companion planting.

-Even though some weeds can be beneficial keep your seedlings and sprouting seeds free of weeds.
-They can rob young growing vegetable plants of moisture and nutrients which are vital for plant growth.
 It is best to pull weeds when they are small and the soil is a bit damp.
 Never let weeds mature and go to seed.
 Once a vegetable plant is bigger you can use mulch to help protect them.

 Weeding techniques:

-2. used to control weeds rather than eliminate them, weeds turned over may grow back
+• Using machines (for example rototiller, tractor) are good for large garden areas.
+They are used to control weeds rather than eliminate them, weeds turned over may grow ba

 Fertilizing and Amending: